meteor314/real-time-translator/README.md

-# Real-Time French to English Translation for OBS
+# Real-Time Language Translation for OBS

-This application provides real-time speech recognition and translation from French to English, specifically designed for OBS Studio live streaming.
-It continuously listens to your microphone, recognizes French speech using Google Speech Recognition, translates it to English using Azure Translator, and writes the translation to a text file that OBS can display.
+This application provides real-time speech recognition and translation between any supported languages, specifically designed for OBS Studio live streaming.
+It continuously listens to your microphone, recognizes speech using Google Speech Recognition, translates it using Azure Translator, and writes the translation to a text file that OBS can display.

+**Translate between 100+ languages** including French, English, Spanish, German, Japanese, Korean, Chinese, Arabic, and many more!

 ## Features